-• Our Scale Drives Efficiency.
+- Our Scale Drives Efficiency.
 We have scalable systems and infrastructure in place to grow both our consolidated and O&M portfolios with limited incremental G&A expense.
-We believe we can continue to grow NOI and strategic capital revenues organically and through accretive development and acquisition activity while further reducing G&A as a percentage of our investments in real estate.

-• Staying "Ahead of What's NextTM".
+We believe we can continue to grow NOI and strategic capital revenues organically and through accretive development and acquisition activity while further reducing G&A as a percentage of our investments in real estate. - Staying "Ahead of What's NextTM".
 We are focused on creating value beyond real estate by enhancing our customers' experience, leveraging our scale in procurement and innovating through data analytics and digitization efforts.
 This includes investments in early and growth-stage companies that are focused on emerging technologies for the logistics sector.
 Through Prologis Essentials, we support our customers through service and product offerings, including innovative solutions to operations and energy and sustainability needs that can make our customers' decision process easier while helping them advance their environmental goals.

-SUMMARY OF THE THREE MONTHS ENDED MARCH 31, 2024
+SUMMARY OF THE THREE SIX MONTHS ENDED MARCH 31, JUNE 30, 2024

-Our operating results were strong during the three months ended March 31, 2024.
+Our operating results were strong during the three six months ended March 31, 2024 June 30, 2024.
 Due to increases in market rents over the last several years, our existing lease mark-to-market drove rent change on rollover and same-store growth in our O&M portfolio.
-Our O&M operating portfolio occupancy was 97.0% at March 31, 2024 and rent change on leases that commenced during the three months ended March 31, 2024 was 67.6%, on a net effective basis based on our ownership share.
+Our O&M operating portfolio occupancy was 97.0% 96.4% at March 31, 2024 June 30, 2024 and rent change on leases that commenced during the three six months ended March 31, 2024 June 30, 2024 was 67.6% 70.6%, on a net effective basis based on our ownership share.

-While our proprietary metrics around property tours and proposals are positive, we expect some delay in our customers' leasing decisions over the next several quarters due to uncertainty in the economic and geopolitical environment.
+While our proprietary metrics around property tours and proposals are positive, we expect some delay our customers to exercise caution in our customers' their leasing decisions over through the next several quarters remainder of 2024 due to uncertainty in the economic and geopolitical environment.
 Despite the current environment, we believe we are well positioned to organically grow revenues over the long-term given the cumulative growth in market rents over the last several years and our existing high lease mark-to-market.